Beovu Eye Injection Risks and Vision Loss Concerns

 If you have experienced side effects associated with Beovu, there are a few key steps to take.

-• Ask for imaging to detect inflammation: Tests like an optical coherence tomography (OCT) or fluorescein angiography can help detect and document potential complications in your retina.
+- Ask for imaging to detect inflammation: Tests like optical coherence tomography (OCT) or fluorescein angiography can help detect and document potential complications in your retina.

-• Save all treatment records and follow-up visits: If you want to pursue a claim against Novartis for Beovu side effects, hold onto documentation showing that you developed complications and received treatment.
+- Save all treatment records and follow-up documentation: If you want to pursue a claim against Novartis for Beovu side effects, hold onto documentation showing that you developed complications and received treatment.

-If you experienced side effects, consider contacting an attorney to see if you can take legal action.
-Many Boveau lawsuits have been filed against Novartis for injuries the medication caused and for the company’s failure to provide adequate warnings about its risks.
+Consider contacting an attorney to see if you can take legal action for your Boveau side effects.
+Attorneys have filed many lawsuits against Novartis for injuries the medication caused and for the company’s failure to provide adequate warnings about its risks.